Patricia I. Avery

 Experience

 - Bozarth v.
 Envision Healthcare Corp., 2020 U.S. Dist.
 LEXIS 117294 (C.D.
 Cal, June 30, 2020), the Wolf Popper team headed by senior partners Chet B. Waldman, Emily Madoff, and Patricia I. Avery achieved an extraordinary settlement of virtually a 100% recovery for class members who filed documented claims in this California surprise medical billing class action (Case No. 5:17-cv-1935 FMO (SHKx)).
 Plaintiffs brought claims on behalf of patients who went to emergency rooms at hospitals that were in-network to their insurance plans, only to find out later when they received large bills that the ER physicians were out-of-network to their insurance.
 Plaintiffs alleged that defendants violated state statutes and the common law.
-The settlement provides for refunds of payments over the “allowed amounts” indicated by their insurance companies or writeoffs of such bills if they were not paid.
-The settlement also provides for nonmonetary relief in the form of disclosure requests made by defendants to the dozens of California hospitals at which defendants provide ER physicians.
+The settlement provided for refunds of payments over the “allowed amounts” indicated by their insurance companies or writeoffs of such bills if they were not paid.
+The settlement also provided for nonmonetary relief in the form of disclosure requests made by defendants to the dozens of California hospitals at which defendants provide ER physicians.
 In an order entered on June 30, 2020, the Court found that the settlement “affords class members immediate and potentially significant monetary benefits in the face of various defenses to plaintiffs’ claims,” that the “[c]lass recovery is potentially 100%,” and that “the relief provided to the class is more than adequate.”
+Mr. Waldman and Ms. Avery also achieved a recovery of virtually 100% for class members who filed documented claims in a similar surprise bill case in Texas, Kaur v.
+Envision Healthcare Corp., Case No. 4:19-cv-02480 (S.D.
+Tx.), and in Arizona, Kline v.
+Envision Healthcare Corp., Case No. CV2019-003061 (Superior Ct., Maricopa Cnty, AZ).

 - McLaughlin v.
 Wells Fargo Bank, NA., No. C 15-02904 WHA (N.D.
 Cal.), in a precedent setting Order under the Truth in Lending Act’s (“TILA”) Regulation Z, the Court in the Northern District of California, in denying the motion to dismiss of Wells Fargo Bank, held that the bank is required under TILA to disclose the amount of property insurance proceeds held by the bank on the homeowner's payoff statement.
 The Court noted that “[n]o decision from our court of appeals has ever addressed the issue of whether TILA compels lenders to include ‘potential’ credits in payoff statements.”
 The Court found, “[a]s a matter of law, the bank is wrong.”
 McLaughlin v.
 Wells Fargo Bank, NA., No. C 15-02904 WHA, Order that TILA Required Insurance Proceeds to be Reflected in Payoff Statement (N.D.
 Cal.
 Oct.
 29, 2015).
 On March 15, 2017, the Court granted final approval of a settlement providing Damages Class members with 88% of the maximum available monetary recovery under TILA and requiring Wells Fargo to alter its practices to comply with TILA.
 Damages Class members received over $2,500 per account.